Riverscapes/PBR/workshops/2023/lakecounty/index.md

 ----
 ## Logistics
 ### Registration
-Registration is free, but is by invitation only.
-Contact XXX for more information.
+Registration is free.
+Contact michael@blueforest.org for more information.

 **Registration is Open**